 The Chicago Area Waterway System (CAWS) is the only known continuous connection between the Great Lakes and Mississippi River basins and poses the greatest potential risk for the transfer of aquatic nuisance species.

-The Electric Dispersal Barriers are located near Romeoville, IL in the Chicago Sanitary and Ship Canal (CSSC) within the CAWS.
+The Electric Barriers are located near Romeoville, Ill., in the Chicago Sanitary and Ship Canal (CSSC) within the CAWS.
 The CSSC is a man-made hydrologic connection between the Great Lakes and Mississippi River basins that was completed in the early 20th century to address sanitation and flooding.
 Construction of the CSSC allowed the reversal of the flow direction in the Chicago River and accommodated increased shipping.

-*Barrier I is in design phase.
-Tentative location shown above.
+*Barrier I is in construction.